NE1000: Clones

 Many other manufacturers copied the design labeling under their own brand, while still claiming NE1000/NE2000 compatibility.
 However, in reality, this was not always the case.
 For instance, the Winbond 83C901 ignores the reset signal.

 Supported operating systems

-Besides NetWare, driver support for is available for MS-DOS, Windows, UNIX, FreeBSD, QNX, and Linux.
+Besides NetWare, driver support is available for MS-DOS, Windows, UNIX, FreeBSD, QNX, and Linux.
 Windows XP does not support non-Plug and Play versions and Windows Vista does not support the NE2000 at all.
 Windows 2000 appears to have a working driver.